 \section{Conclusion}

 In this paper, we have introduced VERTEX, a novel method for monocular vehicle reconstruction in real-world traffic scenarios.
-Experiments show that our method can recover 3D vehicle model with robust and detailed texture from a single-view RGB image.
-Based on the proposed implicit semantic template mapping, we have proposed a new geometry-texture joint representation to constrain texture distribution on the template surface, and have shown how to realize it with joint training strategy and a novel dataset.
-Additionally, by fusing the multi-scale features, our method can further generate stable 3D texture with fine-grain details.
+Experiments demonstrate that our method can recover 3D vehicle models with robust and detailed texture from a monocular image.
+Based on the proposed implicit semantic template mapping, we have presented a new geometry-texture joint representation to constrain texture distribution on the template surface, and have shown how to implement it with joint training strategy and a novel dataset.
 Moreover, we have demonstrated the advantages brought by the implicit semantic template to latent space disentanglement and material identification.
-We believe the proposed implicit geo-tex representation can further inspire 3D learning tasks on other classes of objects sharing strong template prior.
-In future, we plan to extend our framework to handle the task of monocular video based vehicle reconstruction.
-By leveraging temporal information, we aim at recovering more accurate shape and texture details and better decompose lighting effects.
+We believe the proposed implicit geo-tex representation can further inspire 3D learning tasks on other classes of objects sharing a strong template prior.
+In future, we plan to extend our framework to handle the task of monocular video based vehicle reconstruction and leverage temporal information to improve the accuracy of texture estimation.

 { }